rgambee/rgambee.github.io/index.md

 # Welcome

 Hi, there!
-I'm Robert, a software engineer with a diverse set of interests, including chemical, materials and electrical engineering.
+I'm Robert, a software engineer with several years of experience in embedded and web development, as well as data analysis and visualization.
+Outside of software, I like to dabble in materials, electrical and mechanical engineering.
 I love working on interdisciplinary projects and am always eager to tackle a fresh challenge, while learning something new in the process.

 Since 2015, I've been working as an engineer at Formlabs, a 3D printing company located in Somerville, MA.
-Before that, I attended Harvey Mudd College in Claremont, CA, where I received a B.S. in Engineering.
+Before that, I attended Harvey Mudd College in Claremont, CA, where I earned a B.S. in Engineering.

-In my free time, I enjoy reading, gaming and honing my programming skills.

 Want to learn more about me?
 Check out my personal and academic [projects](/projects), undergraduate and continuing [education](/education/),